The Interior of Mars

 Mars, the more petite planet, probably has a core radius between 900 and 1,200 miles (1,500 kilometers and 2,000 kilometers).
 Its core (shown as red in the figure to the right) is probably made of a mixture of iron, sulfur and maybe oxygen.
 The outer part of the core may be molten, but it's unlikely, because Mars has only a weak magnetic field (less than 0.01 percent of Earth's magnetic field).
 Although Mars doesn't have a strong magnetic field now, it might have had a powerful one long ago.

 Surrounding Earth's core is a thick layer of soft rock called the mantle.
 What do we mean by soft?
 Well, if the outer core is liquid, then the mantle is a paste, like toothpaste.
 The mantle is less dense than the core (which explains why it rests above the core).
-It's made of iron and magnesium silicates, and it stretches about 1,800 miles (3,000 kilometers) thick (remember that the next time you're trying to dig a hole to China).
+It's made of iron and magnesium silicates, and it stretches about 1,800 miles (3,000 kilometers) thick (remember that the next time you try to dig a hole to China).
 The mantle is the source of lava that spews and trickles from volcanoes.

 Like Earth, the mantle of Mars (shown as brown in the figure) is probably made of thick silicates; however, it's much smaller at 800 to 1,100 miles (1,300 to 1,800 kilometers) thick.
 There must have been convective currents that rose up in the mantle at one time.
 These currents would account for the formation of the crustal upwarps, such as the Tharsis region, the Martian volcanoes and the fractures that formed Valles Marineris.